renerocksai/sublime_zk/README.md

 ## Configuration

+### Key bindings

+**NOTE**: Sometimes the key-bindings can be tricky.
+Check it by pressing 'shift+enter'.
+This should bring up a "New note:" prompt at the bottom of your SublimeText window.
+If you see it, press 'ESC' to make it go away.
+If it didn't work, then you can manualluy import the key bindings as follows:

+* Open `Default.sublime-keymap` from your sublime_zk package folder (see step 6 above) and select all the text in there
+* Go to Preferences - key bindings
+* Paste the text into your user key bindings
+* Save your key bindings

 ### Zettelkasten note folder

 No further configuration is necessary.
 This Zettelkasten package works with SublimeText Projects.
 It will use exactly the same directory where your SublimeText project file is located.